-An $\ ^$ denotes that a programme is not offered in this academic year.
+An \ denotes that a programme is not offered in this academic year.

 HOW TO USE THIS HANDBOOK 3

-ACADEMIC CALENDAR 2022/2023 3
+ACADEMIC CALENDAR 2023/2024 3

 LEGAL NOTICE - PROGRAMME & COURSES 4

 DISCLAIMER - PRIZES & AWARDS 4

 MESSAGE FROM THE DEAN 5

 OUR VISION 6

-MISSION STATEMENT 6
+MISSION STATEMENT

-FACULTY STRUCTURE 7
+FACULTY STRUCTURE

-STAFF LISTING 8
+STAFF LISTING

-DEFINITIONS 12
+DEFINITIONS

-GENERAL INFORMATION & REGULATIONS 14
+GENERAL INFORMATION & REGULATIONS

-FREQUENTLY ASKED QUESTIONS (FAQs) 30
+FREQUENTLY ASKED QUESTIONS (FAQs)

-REGULATIONS GOVERNING THE FFA SUMMER PROGRAMMES 33
+REGULATIONS GOVERNING THE FFA SUMMER PROGRAMMES

-PRIZES 35
+PRIZES

-PREREQUISITE LISTING FOR CROSS FACULTY COURSES 38
+PREREQUISITE LISTING FOR CROSS FACULTY COURSES

-APPLY FOR SCHOLARSHIPS AND BURSARIES AT UWI ST. AUGUSTINE 40
+APPLY FOR SCHOLARSHIPS AND BURSARIES AT UWI ST. AUGUSTINE

-THE CAMPUS LIBRARIES 41
+THE CAMPUS LIBRARIES

-STUDENT LIFE AND DEVELOPMENT DEPARTMENT (SLDD) 43
+STUDENT LIFE AND DEVELOPMENT DEPARTMENT (SLDD)

-STUDENT EXCHANGE & STUDY ABROAD 44
+STUDENT EXCHANGE & STUDY ABROAD

-UNIVERSITY REGULATIONS ON PLAGIARISM 45
+UNIVERSITY REGULATIONS ON PLAGIARISM

+PLAGIARISM DECLARATION

-PLAGIARISM DECLARATION 48
+GROUP PLAGIARISM DECLARATION

-COURSE LISTING FOR BSC PROGRAMMES: SPECIALS, MAJORS & MINORS 51
+COURSE LISTING FOR BSc PROGRAMMES: SPECIALS, MAJORS AND MINORS

-DEPARTMENT OF AGRICULTURAL ECONOMICS AND EXTENSION 51

-BSC SPECIAL, MAJORS & MINORS OFFERED BY THE DEPARTMENT:
+BSc SPECIAL, MAJORS AND MINORS OFFERED BY THE DEPARTMENT:

 THE AGRIBUSINESS PROGRAMME

-BSc Agribusiness Management (sp)
+BSc Agribusiness Management (Special)

+Major in Agribusiness

 Major in Entrepreneurship

-Minor in Entrepreneurship
+Minor in Entrepreneurship 59

 THE HUMAN ECOLOGY PROGRAMME

-Major in Family and Consumer Sciences 58
+Major in Family and Consumer Sciences

-Major in Nutritional Sciences

 Major in Foods & Foodservice Systems Management

 Minor in Sports Nutrition

-BSc Human Nutrition and Dietetics (sp)
+BSc Human Nutrition and Dietetics (Special)

+Diploma in Institutional and Community Dietetics and Nutrition

-EXTENSION PROGRAMME
+EXTENSION PROGRAMME •••••••••••••••••••••••••••••••••••••••

 Major in Agricultural Extension

-Minor in Communication and Extension
+Minor in Communication and Extension 68

-DEPARTMENT OF FOOD PRODUCTION 67
+DEPARTMENT OF FOOD PRODUCTION 69

 BSc Agriculture

 Major in Agricultural Technology

-Major in Disaster Risk and Resilience in Agriculture and the Environment
+Major in Disaster Risk and Resilience in Agriculture and the Environment 73

-Major in Tropical Landscaping 73
+Major in Tropical Landscaping 75

-DEPARTMENT OF GEOGRAPHY BSc Geography (Special) 75 Major in Geography 77 Major in Environmental & Natural Resource Management 78 Minor in Environmental & Natural Resource Management 80 COURSE DESCRIPTIONS FOR BSC PROGRAMMES 81 CERTIFICATES & DIPLOMAS 149 UWI UNDERGRADUATE DIPLOMA IN AGRICULTURE 149 REGULATIONS FOR THE UNDERGRADUATE DIPLOMA IN AGRICULTURE (UDA) 150 COURSE DESCRIPTIONS - UNDERGRADUATE DIPLOMA IN AGRICULTURE 154 UWI CERTIFICATE IN AGRICULTURE (UCA) 161 REGULATIONS FOR THE CERTIFICATE IN AGRICULTURE (UCA) UWI CERTIFICATE IN ENVIRONMENTAL GEOGRAPHY 166 REGULATIONS FOR THE CERTIFICATE IN ENVIRONMENTAL GEOGRAPHY 166 UWI CERTIFICATE IN HUMAN ECOLOGY 169 REGULATIONS FOR THE CERTIFICATE IN HUMAN ECOLOGY 170 COURSE DESCRIPTIONS FOR CERTIFICATES & DIPLOMAS 173
+DEPARTMENT OF GEOGRAPHY 77

+BSc Geography (Special)

+Major in Geography

+Major in Environmental & Natural Resource Management 80

+Minor in Environmental & Natural Resource Management 82

+Minor in Applied Geographic Information Systems (GIS) for Sustainability 83

+COURSE DESCRIPTIONS 84

+CERTIFICATES & DIPLOMAS 149

+UWI UNDERGRADUATE DIPLOMA IN AGRICULTURE 149

+REGULATIONS FOR THE UNDERGRADUATE DIPLOMA IN AGRICULTURE (UDA)

+COURSE DESCRIPTIONS - UNDERGRADUATE DIPLOMA IN AGRICULTURE

+UWI CERTIFICATE IN AGRICULTURE (UCA) 161

+REGULATIONS FOR THE CERTIFICATE IN AGRICULTURE (UCA)

+CERTIFICATE IN ENVIRONMENTAL GEOGRAPHY 166

+REGULATIONS FOR THE CERTIFICATE IN ENVIRONMENTAL GEOGRAPHY

+CERTIFICATE IN HUMAN ECOLOGY 170

+REGULATIONS FOR THE CERTIFICATE IN HUMAN ECOLOGY 170

+COURSE DESCRIPTIONS - CERTIFICATE PROGRAMMES 174